 - Time of year.
-Both children and adults are more susceptible to colds in fall and winter, when the air is dry.
+Both children and adults are more susceptible to colds in fall and winter.
 Children are in school and most people are spending a lot of time indoors, which can make germs easier to spread from person to person.

 - Acute ear infection (otitis media).
-Between 5 and 15 percent of children who have the common cold develop an ear infection.
+The most common complication of the common cold is ear infection.
 Ear infections occur when bacteria or viruses infiltrate the space behind the eardrum.

 - Other secondary infections.
 These include strep throat (streptococcal pharyngitis), pneumonia, bronchiolitis and croup.
 Such infections need to be evaluated by a doctor.